 .

 Some of the microservices in the United Manufacturing Hub are exposed via a ClusterIP service.
 That means that they are only accessible from within the cluster itself.
-To access them from outside the cluster, you need to create a LoadBalancer service.
+There are two options for enabling access them from outside the cluster:

 Create a LoadBalancer service

-For any other microservice, follow these steps to enable the LoadBalancer service:
+Follow these steps to enable the LoadBalancer service for the corresponding microservice:

 status.loadBalancer

-section and change it to the following:status: loadBalancer: ingress: - ip: <external-ip>
+section and update it to the following:status: loadBalancer: ingress: - ip: <external-ip>

 Replace